gonwan/blog/source/_posts/2014/20140407-setting-up-serial-console-on-virtualbox.md

 #### 8. Windows as host

 Settings of VirtualBox under Windows is almost the same as that under Linux.
-But we set "Port/File Path" to "\\\.\\pipe\\vbox", instead of "/tmp/vbox".
+But we set "Port/File Path" to `\\.\pipe\vbox`, instead of `/tmp/vbox`.
 After the configuration of kernel and getty(8), we can use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to connect.
-Simply set "Connection type" to "Serial", and "Serial line" to "\\\.\\pipe\\vbox".
+Simply set "Connection type" to "Serial", and "Serial line" to "\\.\pipe\vbox`.

 ![serial_console_5](../../images/2014/serial_console_5.jpg)